tilkinsc/JOTP/README.md

 ## Configuration

 Add the whole otp script into your project, or modify it to your namespace liking.
-Leave out the index.html file, as this is a test file.
+Leave out the Main.java file, as this is a test file.

 ## Description